a210813/Izyani21-A210813_Izyani_DrRimaniza_Project2/README.md

 **JobQuest**

 ## 🎯 SDG Theme
-**SDG 1: No Proverty**
+**SDG 1: No Poverty**

-JobQuest helps users find job opportunities and connect with employers, supporting economic growth and decent work.
-The app provides a platform for job seekers to discover employment opportunities, apply for positions, and communicate with potential employers.
+> "End poverty in all its forms everywhere."
+> By providing access to employment opportunities, JobQuest helps individuals secure stable income and break the cycle of poverty.
+The app connects job seekers with employers, making it easier for people to find decent work and improve their livelihoods.

 ## 📋 Features